weddings

 Now there seems to be an ever-growing number of black and white weddings.
 Many brides are opting for black and white dresses a la Audrey Hepburn in Givenchy in ‘Sabrina’.
 The obvious way to get the symmetry right at a black and white wedding is that if the bride is wearing white, the bridesmaids must be in the black.

 But why have black dresses not only become acceptable bridesmaids attire, but also positively in vogue?
 It could be that more women are opting to get married later, and are having their grown up friends and relatives as bridesmaids rather than young flower girls.
 Grown women look more sophisticated in cocktail dresses and evening gowns in black, rather than more colourful, fussy efforts.
 In addition, black is ultra flattering, every women owns a little black dress they use for special occasions, and they usually opt for black because it masks all the lumps and bumps that women have.
 We feel comfortable in black because it hides our imperfections and makes us feel glamorous, something that pastel pink can never do.
 Bridesmaids come in all shapes and sizes, all heights and ages, and black seems to suit all.
-My fellow bridesmaids, Sam and Terrianne are different shapes to me, Sam is average height, but slim, Terrianne is shorter and curvy.
-Black looks good on all three of us, and we all feel comfortable in the dresses.
+My fellow bridesmaids, were completely different shapes to me, with one of average height, but slim, and the other shorter and curvy.
+Black looked good on all three of us, and we all felt comfortable in the dresses.

 There is also an element of the High Street coming into the equation.
 Once upon a time, all Bridesmaids dresses were purchased from a Bridal shop, or were handmade/homemade creations.
 But with the recession, and the rise of Quality High street stores like Monsoon and Coast selling beautiful, good quality evening and cocktail dresses, more Brides are opting to buy their bridesmaid dresses ‘off the peg’.
 You can avoid all the fittings that busy women have no time for, whilst choosing a dress that your grateful bridesmaid can wear for years to come.
 In addition these dresses tend to be simple, stylish and tasteful, rather the milkmaid/Little Bo Peep creations of yore.